casperlehmann/save-the-pony/README.md

 # Save the Pony
-Solution for Trustpilot's My Little Code Challenge.
+Solution for Trustpilot's My Little Code Challenge build with React.
+Point and click to move around, or use the arrowkeys to control your pony.

 Install and run as described below, and try not to get eaten.

+## To-do
+* Write tests.
+* Split Menu into smaller classes.
+* Consider doing refactoring of Tiles.

 ## Installation